FirebaseExtended/protobuf-rules-gen/README.md

 ## Authors

-`proto-gen-firebase-rules` was initiated with ❤️️ by [Tyler Rockwood](https://github.com/rockwotj).
+`protobuf-rules-gen` was initiated with ❤️️ by [Tyler Rockwood](https://github.com/rockwotj).

 ## Disclaimer